Germany's .de: 117.7 Million Hostnames, One Cooperative, and How a Non-Profit Built the World's Largest Country-Code TLD

 2023 Cloud-native registration system; hosted ICANN78 in Hamburg

 The 2009 Volkswagen ruling reshaped .de's namespace.
 DENIC had prohibited domains shorter than three characters, but Volkswagen sued to register vw.de — arguing that BMW already operated bmw.de under an inconsistently applied policy.
 The Higher Regional Court in Frankfurt ruled that DENIC's restriction violated German competition law.
-From October 23, 2009, single-letter and two-letter .de domains became available — opening the namespace to registrations like x.de, a.de, and vw.de.
+From October 23, 2009, single- and two-letter .de domains became available, opening the namespace to registrations like x.de, a.de, and vw.de.

 The 2018 GDPR WHOIS update demonstrated DENIC's institutional agility.
-While ICANN spent years debating WHOIS reform and many registries scrambled to comply, DENIC — operating under Germany's pre-existing data protection framework — implemented GDPR-compliant WHOIS changes ahead of the May 2018 deadline.
-The 2023 cloud-native migration was equally significant: a 100-person cooperative rebuilt its core registration system on modern infrastructure, and the same year hosted ICANN78 in Hamburg — drawing 2,500 participants and underscoring .de's standing as a global reference point for registry governance.
+While ICANN spent years debating WHOIS reform and many registries scrambled to comply, DENIC — operating under Germany's pre-existing data-protection framework — implemented GDPR-compliant WHOIS changes ahead of the May 2018 deadline.
+The 2023 cloud-native migration was equally significant: a roughly 100-person cooperative rebuilt its core registration system on modern infrastructure, and the same year hosted ICANN78 in Hamburg, drawing some 2,500 participants and underscoring .de's standing as a reference point for registry governance.

 The Technical Foundation

-DENIC's infrastructure serves 6 billion DNS queries per day — one-fiftieth of Verisign's 300 billion, but still a massive operation for a 100-person cooperative.
-Query volume has more than tripled in the last five years, driven by the same AI agents and automated crawling that are inflating DNS traffic globally.
+DENIC's infrastructure serves roughly 6 billion DNS queries per day — a fraction of Verisign's reported volume, but a substantial operation for a 100-person cooperative.
+Per DENIC, query volume has more than tripled in the last five years, driven by the same automated crawling and AI-agent traffic that is inflating DNS load globally.

 DENIC Infrastructure Profile